- How it works

-- if the embed code is a script, it will not appear in the stage when building the page.
-Due to security reasons, we need remove such scripts during edit mode.
+- if the embed code is a script, it will not appear in the stage when building the web content.
+Due to security reasons, we need to remove such scripts during edit mode.
 The form will appear regularly both in the preview and in the final HTML output.
 An example of this behavior is the embed code produced by Typeform;

-- If the embed code lives in a iframe, it will be visible during editing as well.
+- If the embed code lives in an iframe, it will be visible during editing as well.
 For example, Jotform and Google Forms offer this kind of embedding option.

-Once a form is added to the page, different styling options become available:
+Once a form is added to the web content, the user has these options to manage fields: